Cluedrew/iron-space/README.md

 they have to do everything all at once, which is does not allow things (as an example) react to changes around them.

+OK maybe there is.
+I think I will use a more message based system.
+The always on steps (physics, ai) get called every frame.
+Things that really react only happen when another function is called.
+So most of the time the input and collision code for functions doesn't even run.
+[Formalize this bit.]

 GameObjects (and the various specializations) are stored in collections that allow the mass dispatches to reach them all automatically.
 Adding and removing objects from these collections should be folded into the constructors